Community holds vigil to remember those lost to overdose

 People from throughout Palm Beach County got together Thursday to remember loved ones who have died of overdoses as they call on the Palm Beach County Sheriff’s Office to require its deputies to be equipped with Narcan.

 "What do we want?
 Narcan!
 When do we want it?
-Now!" chanted peaceful protestors as they stood along A1A and Kyoto Gardens in Palm Beach Gardens.
+Now!" chanted peaceful protestors as they stood along State Road A1A and Kyoto Gardens in Palm Beach Gardens.

 "If I knew someone was around the block and came to my house and stood there while myself was administering CPR and they were not armed with Narcan I would have a real real problem," said Maureen Kielian with Recovery Advocates.